galacticusmodel/galacticus-docker/README.md

 ## Quick Start

-* Download Galacticus image from Docker repository:
+* Download the Galacticus image from the Docker repository:
   * docker pull galacticus/galacticus:source-centos6

 * Start a container from the image: